Developing a Discrete-Event Simulator of School Shooter Behavior from VR Data: Model Description

 \subsection{Shooter Events}

-Shooter events model what occurs while the shooter remains within a region, including time spent, shots fired, and victims.
+Shooter events model what occurs while the shooter remains within a region---including time spent, shots fired, and victims---by treating each visit as a single event with jointly generated outcomes.
 As described in Sec.~\ref{sec:data_description}, these outcomes were derived from participant data and aggregated at the region, group, and global levels.
-During simulation, event outcomes are sampled conditional on the current region using a hierarchical truncated-normal method (Figure~\ref{fig:sampling_flow}) designed to match observed first and second statistical moments while enforcing physical limits.
-Time was required to be strictly positive and capped by the remaining episode duration; shots were strictly positive with no effective upper bound; and victims were strictly positive and capped by the maximum participant values for the region.
+During simulation, event outcomes are sampled conditional on the current region using a hierarchical truncated-normal method (Figure~\ref{fig:sampling_flow}) that matches observed first and second moments of the data, while enforcing physical limits.
+Time was required to be positive and capped by the remaining episode duration; shots were positive with no effective upper bound; and victims were positive and capped by the maximum observed values for the region.

 The sampling procedure proceeds in two stages.
 First, a \textit{moment-matched truncation} step constructs a truncated normal distribution whose post-truncation mean and variance match the region-level moments.
-The truncation interval is defined symmetrically about the empirical mean, with its half-width chosen as the largest value that remains within the physically feasible bounds for the metric.
-Symmetric truncation ensures that the truncated mean and variance vary monotonically with the underlying (pre-truncation) standard deviation, guaranteeing stable and identifiable moment matching.
-In contrast, asymmetric truncation can break this monotonicity, leading to unstable parameter estimates under sparse or highly skewed data.
-Second, a \textit{hierarchical fallback} step applies the same moment-matching procedure at progressively coarser levels when region-level data are insufficient.
-Specifically, group-level and then global-level moments are used whenever a region contains fewer than $N_{\min}$ samples (typically $5$--$10$) or when its empirical variance collapses to zero.
-Degenerate cases are regularized by scaling variance estimates or reverting to deterministic values when necessary.
+The truncation interval is defined symmetrically about the empirical mean, with its half-width chosen as the largest value within the physically feasible bounds for the metric.
+Symmetric truncation ensures that the truncated mean and variance vary consistently with the underlying (pre-truncation) standard deviation, yielding stable and identifiable moment matching.
+In contrast, asymmetric truncation can lead to unstable estimates under sparse or highly skewed data.
+Second, a hierarchical fallback step applies the same moment-matching procedure at coarser levels when region-level data are limited.
+Specifically, group-level and then global-level moments are used.

 The sampling procedure is supported by the structure of the empirical distributions.
 Region-level outcomes were typically unimodal: Gaussian kernel density estimation (KDE) applied to each region distribution revealed a median of 1.0 peak for time, shots, and victims.
 The distributions also exhibited varying degrees of skewness---time and shots were right-tailed (median skewness of 1.30 and 3.01, respectively), whereas victim counts were nearly symmetric (median skewness of 0.17).
 Although such skewness would ordinarily argue against normal sampling, truncating the distribution within physical bounds preserves empirical means and variances while suppressing unstable tail behavior arising from sparse or highly skewed observations.